Online Voting System

 Partnering With CISA

 The Cybersecurity and Infrastructure Security Agency (CISA) is the agency within the United States Department of Homeland Security charged with securing America’s critical infrastructure.
-That includes public sector election systems and Skypunch Technology works with CISA in the following ways with any findings promptly addressed.
+That includes public sector election systems and Skypunch Technology works with CISA to perform an in-depth monthly vulnerability scan using industry-standard tools.
+Much of this scanning activity is driven by the Open Web Application Security Project’s Application Security Verification Standard.

 Red Team Testing